Skip to content

 Longitude (\(\lambda\)) is the east-west line, where it is agreed that 0 degrees is the meridian passing through Greenwich, England.
 The longitude ranges from -180° west to +180° east.
 Using coordinates and the radius of the earth, you can point to any place on earth.
 Determining the longitude is much harder however.
 Only in 1612 did Galileo Galilei devise a method using the exact time and the orbits of the moons of Jupiter.
 Finally in 1773 John Harrison invented the marine chronometer, a portable timepiece accurate enough to allow ships at sea to determine their longitude.

-Attempt 2: Euclidian distance
+Attempt 2: Euclidean distance

 Now that we understand coordinates, what if we simplify a bit and calculate a straight line from coordinate A to coordinate B, in 3D space?
-This is called the euclidian distance and is both easy and fast to calculate.
+This is called the euclidean distance and is both easy and fast to calculate.

 In order to use the Euclidean distance we’ll need to convert the latitude and longitude coordinates to the Cartesian plane; e.g. a x, y and z coordinate.
 To do that, we'll need to make some assumptions: